 Security tips for peripheral devices (ITSAP.70.015)

 Peripherals include internal and external devices.
-Internal peripherals are built into a computer or mobile device by the manufacturer (e.g. video and sound cards, internal modems, and hard disk drives).
-External peripherals are connected either by cable, such as a USB or Thunderbolt cable, or to the host device’s port or even wirelessly using Wi-Fi or Bluetooth.
-Examples of external peripherals include keyboards, cameras, and external hard drives.
+Internal peripherals are built into a computer or mobile device by the manufacturer, such as video and sound cards, network interface cards, and hard disk drives.
+External peripherals are connected either by cable to the host device’s port or even wirelessly using Wi-Fi or Bluetooth.
+Examples of external peripherals include keyboards, cameras, printers, monitors, and external hard drives.

-To assess the risks introduced by peripherals, your organization should identify the peripherals currently in use or planned for implementation.
-There are three general categories of peripheral devices:
+To assess the risks introduced by peripherals, your organization should identify the devices currently in use or planned for implementation into one of the following 3 categories:

-Knowing the types of peripherals (e.g. input, output, or storage) and the flow of information can help you choose and prioritize security controls that can protect sensitive systems and assets.
+Knowing the types of peripherals and the flow of information can help you choose and prioritize security controls.
+These security controls can enhance the protection of your sensitive systems and assets.

 Smart cable manipulation